-We believe that communication is very important in a child's education, so Mrs. Cronauer keeps parents and caregivers in the loop through the use of newsletters, notes, classroom website, and phone calls as needed.
+We believe that communication is very important in a child's education, so Mrs. Fritcha keeps parents and caregivers in the loop through the use of announcements, notes, emails, texts, and phone calls as needed.
 Upon completing kindergarten, our students are well prepared for 1st grade!

-Visit our staff page to find out more about Mrs. Cronauer, Mrs. Burris, and the other Our Shepherd teachers.
+Visit our staff page to find out more about Mrs. Fritcha and the other Our Shepherd teachers.

 Kindergarten skill development: